Training structure

 Further studies

-PhD in specialities related to Mathematics and its applications
+Doctorate in specialties related to Mathematics and its applications

 Professional integration

-Mathematical engineering, including modelling, scientific computing, (bio)statistics, data analysis.
+Mathematical engineering, including modeling, scientific computing, (bio)statistics and data analysis.